“Reflection is a systematic, rigorous, disciplined way of thinking.”

 Can you answer all these questions just by looking at the text itself?
 Probably not.
 You will need to research the author’s background and the topic to answer them.

 Annotate—There are certain notes you should make as you read the text.
 If you have a hard copy, you can make annotations directly on the page.
-Follow a standard form of annotation, or come up with your own short-hand notation: an asterisk (*) in the margin might indicate the author’s thesis; a check mark (√) might indicate an effective phrase; a question mark (?) might mean a word or phrase you don’t understand, etc. And then it’s helpful to make a few written notes in the margin to remind yourself later what exactly you wanted to remember about that section.
+Follow a standard form of annotation, or come up with your own short-hand notation: an asterisk (*) in the margin might indicate the author’s thesis; a check mark (√) might indicate an effective phrase; a question mark (?) might mean a word or phrase you don’t understand, etc. It is often helpful to make a few written notes in the margin to remind yourself later what exactly you wanted to remember about that section.
 Otherwise, you can read the text online and make notations on a separate form or piece of paper.
 After reading the text a few times, you should highlight the following:

 The text’s thesis or main point.
 The text’s title will hint at the thesis or main point, but that is not always the case.
 Sometimes, the thesis or main point is encapsulated in one sentence early in the piece, and sometimes it is more difficult to identify because its full expression might come later.
 In some cases, it might be spread out over several sentences that are not connected.